Dahyna-Martinez/Test/README.md

 A few useful terminal commands.

 `cd [folder]` - Change directory

 `ls ` - List file contents

-`clear` - Clear all the contents on the scree
+`clear` - Clear all the contents on the screen

 ## Git